Kentico/KenticoCloudDeliveryJavaRxSDK/README.md

 ### Property binding

 1. Make sure that your model extends the `ContentItem` class.
 2. Create public fields with an `ElementMapping` decorator.
-This will make sure that the value from your field is mapped to the content item element.
+This will make sure that the value from your field is mapped to the content element within the content item.
-3. Based on the type of field, choose the proper element type.
+3. Based on the type of the field, choose the proper element type.
 Supported element types include: `AssetsElement`, `ContentElement`, `DateTimeElement`, `LinkedItemsElement`, `MultipleChoiceElement`, `NumberElement`, `RichTextElement`, `TaxonomyElement`, `TextElement`,  `UrlSlugElement` and `CustomElement`.

 The following example shows a typical class with different types of elements: